CNAME Records Basics

 Hostname: www.noip.com Target: noip.com

-The CNAME is www.noip.com and it points to noip.com, the domains are different but they still go to the same place (The IP address of noip.com) and follow the same DNS rules that are in place.
+In the example, the CNAME is “www.noip.com“ and it points to “noip.com.”
+The domains are different but they still go to the same place (The IP address of noip.com) and follow the same DNS rules that are in place.

-Please note that we not support the CNAME at the root domain level (ANAME or Apex CNAME).
+Please note that No-IP does not support CNAMEs at the root domain level (ANAME or Apex CNAME).

 How to add a CNAME Record

-From your No-IP account, click My Services at the left, then DNS Records.
-Next, click Add A Hostname.
+From your No-IP account, click Managed DSN at the left, then DNS Records.
+Next, click Add Record which should change the available field.
+Under Type, select CNAME.

-When finished, click the Add Hostname button to create the CNAME record.
+When finished, click the green Create button to create the CNAME record.

 If the entries under Hostname or Target are long, or begin with an underscore character “_”, you may need to contact support to have the records created.